This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 The leftovers of this dish keep really well so make sure you don’t throw any out.
 It last for a few days in the fridge before needing to be discarded.
 Simply reheat in the microwave whenever you need something to eat.

 Would you prefer to watch a video on how to this amazing French Toast Casserole up?
-Check out the video I have prepared above.
+Check out the video I have prepared below.

 The Overnight French Toast Casserole Recipe